Hugh Munro, 9th Baron of Foulis: Family

 Hugh Munro died in 1425 and was buried at Chanonry.
-In the years following Hugh's death, during the chieftainship of his eldest son George Munro, King James I of Scotland returned from captivity in England and took strong measures to restore order in the Highlands.
-He came to Inverness in 1427 and seized Mary, Countess of Ross and her son Alexander MacDonald, Lord of the Isles as well as many other prominent highlanders who were punished in various ways.
+In the years following his death, during the chiefship of his eldest son George Munro, King James I of Scotland returned from captivity in England and took strong measures to restore order in the Highlands.
+He came to Inverness in 1427 and seized Mariota, Countess of Ross and her son, Alexander of Islay, Lord of the Isles, as well as many other prominent Highlanders who were punished in various ways.
 Among these no Munros are named.
-However, there is a "letter of remission", signed under the Great Seal dated 24 August 1428.
-In the letter twenty eight named individuals are freed for crimes they had committed in the past and the first five names on the list are all Munros.
+However, there is a "letter of remission", signed under the Great Seal of Scotland and dated 24 August 1428, in which twenty eight named individuals are freed for crimes they had committed in the past and the first five names on the list are all Munros.